DRH001/Portable_Pi-hole/README.md

 Note: I am in no way affiliated with [**©Pi-hole, LLC**](https://pi-hole.net) and do not take credit for the [code in PH4WSL1.cmd](https://github.com/DesktopECHO/Pi-Hole-for-WSL1).
 This is simply a guide for how to set everything up to be able to run a Pi-hole on the go.
+I'll eventually package everything together into a single installer.